neams-th-coe/cardinal/doc/content/source/problems/OpenMCCellAverageProblem.md

   from the mesh subdomains indicated by `temperature_blocks`.
 - Variable(s) representing the density to read into OpenMC.
 Density will be read from the mesh subdomains indicated by `density_blocks`.
+- A variable (`cell_id`) storing the mapping of OpenMC cell IDs onto the mesh
+- A variable (`cell_instance`) storing the mapping of OpenMC cell instances onto the mesh

 !alert tip
 These variables all have default names, but you can also control their names using the